ValentinKronlund/SALT-Final-Project/README.md

 Health Hub is a small-scale, user friendly medical app that allows for patients to stay up to date with their medical needs.
 It also provides an easy to use communication pipeline between patients and their chosen medical experts.

-This project was made by:
+This project was made in a joint effort by:
 - Sebastien Kronlund: https://github.com/SebastienKronlund
 - Michael Wearing: https://github.com/MichaelWearing
 - Alexander Sandberg: https://github.com/Rhodox